aroberge/friendly-traceback-docs/docs/source/where.rst

     Did you mean other?

-By default, Friendly limits the length of the traceback shown to the user.
+By default, friendly limits the length of the traceback shown to the user.
 [If you want to see a full traceback instead, use ``python_tb()`` or see :ref:`multiple_tracebacks` for more details.]